Do you ever forget to turn your porch light off and feel a little guilt in the morning?

 I’ve got the solution to those problems, and I’ll walk you through how to automate your front porch lights to solve those problems and others.

-Required Sensors and Software
+Required Sensors and Software for the Automatic Porch Light

 First, a word on the tools to make it happen.
 For veterans of home automation, go ahead and skip to the beef.